pyeventsourcing/eventsourcing/README.md

-**Abstract Base Classes** — For application objects, domain entities, entity repositories, domain events of various types, mapping strategies, snapshotting strategies, cipher strategies, test cases, etc. These classes are suggestive of how to structure an event sourced application.
+**Abstract Base Classes** — For application objects, domain entities, entity repositories, domain events of various types, mapping strategies, snapshotting strategies, cipher strategies, test cases, etc. These classes are at least suggestive of how to structure an event sourced application.
 They are well factored, relatively simple, and can be easily extended for your own purposes.
+If you wanted to create domain model that is entirely stand-alone (recommended by purists for maximum longevity), you could start by copying the library classes.

 **Synchronous Publish-Subscribe Mechanism** — Stable and deterministic, with handlers called in the order they are registered, and with which